 UV equipment should be operated only by trained personnel.
 Manufacturers will provide a manual for the safe operation of the equipment, and personnel should be trained in and familiar with the contents of this manual.
 The manual will also provide equipment-specific safety warnings and guidance, and this should also be included in training.
 Supervisors should oversee UV equipment operators to ensure that the equipment is being operated safely and effectively.

-Ultraviolet light sources do not normally generate ozone, but a few UV lamps, generally less expensive ones for home use, do.
+Ultraviolet light sources used for disinfection should not generate ozone. .
 It is important to check the specifications for any UV light source to check that it does not generate ozone, and that it is compliant with any local or regional regulations or standards.
 Do not use replacement lamps for any UV source from a source other than the original vendor without making sure that these lamps also comply with these regulations.

 Thermal